21msb/PythonProject/README.md

 - def meetings():
   This is a simple function that provides the data for the meetings.
 This function returns a dictionary where each key is the name of a meeting, and the value is a list containing detailed information about that meeting.
 Users can select a meeting from a dropdown list to see its details and click an "Enroll" button to go to the enrollment page for that meeting.

+## How to Run The Chatbot Website:
+- step 1:
+ Install Python: Ensure you have Python installed on your computer.
+- step 2:
+ Install Streamlit: Install the Streamlit library, which is required to run the app.
+Open your terminal or command prompt and run the following command 'make sure you are in the path of your project':
+     pip install streamlit
+- step 3:
+ Save the Code.
+- step 4:
+ Run the Code, to run the web page of the chatbot write this command in the terminal:
+      streamlit run chatbot.py
+- step 5:
+ Your default web browser should automatically open and display the web-page.

 ### Name of group members:
 - Hatoon Aloqaily